donders-research-data-management/rdm-ontology-di/doc/help/faq/edit-collection-metadata.rst

 1.  **What is an organisational unit?**

-    An organisational unit is a section of the institute that has its own management and its own implementation of the RDM procedures.
-Within the Radboud University there are multiple organisational units, which are organised according to faculties, to research institutes, or to centres.
+    An organisational unit is a section of the organization that has its own management and its own implementation of the RDM procedures.
+Within the ${organizationDescription} there are multiple organisational units, which are organised according to faculties, to research institutes, or to centres.
 Each of these organisational units has its own project management and for each of these the implementation of the procedures can be slightly different.

 .. _faq-abstract: